-One video, prosecutors say, showed Thomas offering to sell silenced firearms to a confidential source for more than $3,000.
+One video, prosecutors say, shows Thomas offering to sell silenced firearms to a confidential source for more than $3,000.

 At Monday's swearing-in, Richardson wouldn't comment on Thomas' resignation.

-Mayor Thomas said he had no idea his brother was embroiled in the alleged criminal activity.
+Mayor Thomas says he had no idea his brother was embroiled in the alleged criminal activity.

 Robert Kelly, the new public safety commissioner, issued a statement saying, "As soon as the mayor became aware of these charges, he directed me to take whatever actions I needed to under the city's charter.
 Before we could act, the firefighter in question resigned."